 The information we collect will vary across HeadStart but includes:

 - Information about the difference HeadStart is making.
-We use surveys and feedback forms to make sure that we know if HeadStart is working, and change it if we need to.
+We use surveys to collect data on health and wellbeing and feedback forms to make sure that we know if HeadStart is working, and change it if we need to.
+We sometimes use this information to identify people who HeadStart can support

 - Additional information for research.
 For example we might interview or observe participation in HeadStart and make transcripts so that we can learn more about how HeadStart is working